 A significantly large proportion of products that are circulating global markets today are made in China.
 It is, in fact, the first country that businesses around the world turn to, to achieve a cost advantage.
 Many companies, including some of the biggest brands globally, have started manufacturing their products in China.
 But, amidst all its glory, China has been tainted as a country that creates some of the worst quality products.

 Chinese products have failed to meet quality standards in the past, which has negatively influenced the consumer’s attitude toward Chinese products.
 There is a negative opinion of China-manufactured products on the one hand.
-On the other hand, most valuable global brands like Apple, Boeing, General Motors, Nike, Ford, Starbucks, plus over 1,700 EU companies manufacture their products in China.
+On the other hand, most valuable global brands like Apple, General Motors, Ford, plus over 1,700 EU companies manufacture their products in China.
 Sounds confusing?
 There is a simple explanation:

-Study after study has proven that consumers' attitude towards china-manufactured products is wrongly influenced by:
+Study after study has proven that consumers' attitude towards China-manufactured products is wrongly influenced by:

 Cultural and communication differences

 Suppliers who fail to meet the high standards of western countries.

 As one purchaser rightly put it: “it’s easy to let one bad event negatively influence your opinion of China.
 You could have nine fantastic shipments from China with good results, but the tenth shipment arrives with a less positive result.
 And all of a sudden, the other nine are completely forgotten, and we are back to square one with China again.”

 The fact is that China produces some of the highest quality products in the world.
 This article aims to break the age-old myth that made in China's quality is low.
 We will also look at why made in China is good, and how to get the highest made in China quality.